-Pull ups and dips alone are an excellent way to build a strong and muscular upper body.
+Pull ups and dips alone will get you strong and jacked.

-But, they can lead to postural problems in the long run.
+But, they can lead to postural problems and overuse injuries in the long run.

 Working on shoulder mobility and strengthening the external rotators of the shoulder will improve joint health.